sreyasaju/heartSync/README.md

 ## Why This Exists

-heartSync was made to rmake recovery feel a little less mechanical — and a little more magical 🪄✨ It isn’t perfect, but it’s growing slowly, like coral 🪸
+heartSync was made to make recovery feel a little less mechanical — and a little more magical 🪄✨ It isn’t perfect, but it’s growing slowly, like coral 🪸

 ## Contributing